DianaKaiukova/internship-entry-assessment/programming-test.md

 1.

-- In order to approch understanding and contribute to an existeing code with minimal disruption I would firstly look at the code and read its documentation.
+- In order to approach understanding and contribute to an existing code with minimal disruption I would firstly look at the code and read its documentation.
 Then I would ask some questions about it to the team and go to the parts that need improvement.
 Then I will run only the parts that I will work with and make all the corrections in the copy of the file.
-After it I will sugest my improvements to the team and apply them if they appove them.
+After it I will suggest my improvements to the team and apply them if they appove them.
 - I will copy the existing style, name and architecture.
 Also, I will try to avoid global corrections and try to make everything as local as possible.
-Moreover, I would ask the teammembers to approve my code in order to avoid mistakes.
+Moreover, I would ask the team members to approve my code in order to avoid mistakes.

 2.
-- I would use "single responsebility technique" - one reason for a change before test run and "open/closed technique" - code is open for extensions but closed for modifications.
-I will also leave comments for the teammembers to explain what I do.
+- I would use "single responsibility technique" - one reason for a change before test run and "open/closed technique" - code is open for extensions but closed for modifications.
+I will also leave comments for the team members to explain what I do.
 - I believe that Dogstring and API-Documentation are the best way to keep-up with documentation.
 It is automated and easy in use.
-Also in-line comments are a good idea for a long-term meintainability.
+Also in-line comments are a good idea for a long-term maintainability.

 3.
 - I would use desing patterns in order to allow new logic without modifying core classes.
 Also I would use Dependency injection to make modules easier to to test and swap out.
 Interface segregation can also be helpful in this context because small nterfaces prevent bloated classes.